After reviewing online business opportunities for a while, it surprises me that people still fall for some of the money making scams that I review.

 They are ready to take a chance with their money on the off chance it pays off.

-If you think this could be you, whenever you’re about to sign-up for something a little dodgy.
-Leave your computer or smartphone and try to weight up the pros and cons before giving your credit card info.
+If you think this could be you, whenever you’re about to sign-up for something that promises money for little work, leave your computer or smartphone and try to weigh up the pros and cons before giving your credit card info.

 6. Not Being Computer or Internet Literate

 I suppose it’s not very surprising but according to the AARP survey (mentioned above), online literacy plays a part in the chances of someone falling for a scam.